Keren Association Limited

 Trustee Board

-The charity is governed by 8 trustees who serve without any remuneration, payments, or benefits from the organization.
+The charity is governed by 8 trustees who serve without any remuneration, payments, or benefits from the organisation.
 Individual trustee names are available through the Charity Commission register.
-The charity is governed by its Memorandum and Articles of Association, with a declaration of trust dated 11 September 1991.
+The charity is governed by its Memorandum and Articles of Association.

-One or more trustees also serve as directors of subsidiary organizations, indicating a connected network of charitable entities.
+One or more trustees also serve as directors of subsidiary organisations, indicating a connected network of charitable entities.

 Professional Support